Michae1CC/aws-cdk-examples/step-function-map-io/README.md

 });
 ```

-## The step function definition and API gateway integration
+## The Step Function Definition and API Gateway Integration

 The state machine itself is created by chaining tasks together using the
 `sfn.Chain` construct.
 The information passed to and from states is determined